Béarnaise and Hollandaise Sauces

 1 T tarragon (I use dried.
 If you use fresh, start with 1/2 T)

-When cooled (about 10 minutes - - though the essence can wait as long as needed), add:
+When cooled (about 10 minutes - - though the infusion can wait as long as needed), add and whir:

 3 egg yolks

-Melt the butter (or use oleo; or combine with olive oil - - I've never used straight olive oil, but why not?).
-Be careful not to splatter it all over the microwave!
+While melting, be careful not to splatter it all over the microwave!
 I melt it in 10-second pulses ahead of time and "hold" it on power setting 1.
-It's plenty warm to create a warm sauce.
+It's nice and warm and creates a warm sauce.

-Whir the egg yolks and essence in the blender.
-Here's the tricky bit: add the hot butter in droplets until you have about 1 T added.
+Dribble in hot melted butter/oil.
+This is the tricky bit: add the hot butter in droplets until you have about 3 T added.
 Then you can progress to a thin stream.
 Continue in this way until you hear the blender "change speeds."
-This means the emulsion of the egg yolks and oil has been made, and you can pour in the rest of the butter.
+This means the emulsion of the egg yolks and butter has been made, and you can pour in the rest of the butter slowly (as opposed to upending the measuring cup).

 Yum!